 "The road to success is always under construction." – Lily Tomlin, actress, comedian, writer and producer

 Lily Tomlin’s insightful quote echoes the famous line from John Lennon, “Life is what happens when you’re busy making other plans.”
 In other words, whatever detailed plans you make for your life and career, the one thing you can be almost certain of is that they won’t pan out in the way you intended.
 The important thing is that when things go wrong, you don’t get disheartened but treat every problem like a new opportunity.
-After all, if life was totally predictable, wouldn’t that be dull?
+After all, if life was predictable, wouldn’t that be dull?

 9. Push through your panic

 "I always did something I was a little not ready to do.
 I think that’s how you grow.
-When there's that moment of 'Wow, I'm not really sure I can do this,' and you push through those moments, that's when you have a breakthrough.” – Marissa Mayer, former CEO of Yahoo
+When there's that moment of 'Wow, I'm not sure I can do this,' and you push through those moments, that's when you have a breakthrough.” – Marissa Mayer, former CEO of Yahoo

-We won’t lie: there will be moments in your creative career (if you’re doing it right) when you really feel like you’ve bitten off more than you can chew.
+We won’t lie: there will be moments in your creative career (if you’re doing it right) when you feel like you’ve bitten off more than you can chew.
 That might be agreeing to an impossible-seeming deadline, working with a collaborator who you’re intimidated by, or promising a level of creativity you’re not sure you’re capable of.
 What you need to remember is that everyone has these moments, and it’s a natural part of your career progression.
-Those who stare down impostor syndrome and just get on with it are the ones who succeed.
+Those who stare down impostor syndrome and get on with it are the ones who succeed.

 10. Gradually build your confidence